Three Ways Therapy Can Help People With Chronic Illness

 How Does Chronic Illness Impact Mental Health?

-As Dyad Psychology’s Vrinda V., LMHC, says, “Living with a chronic illness can touch almost every part of life.”
+Living with a chronic illness can touch almost every part of life.
 This includes an intense impact on mental health.

 First, chronic illness can have psychological effects.
 People with chronic illness experience more psychological distress than average, partly because the illness itself can cause psychological or emotional symptoms.
-For example, conditions involving activation of the immune system can have biological effects on the central nervous system that increase the risk of depression
+For example, conditions involving activation of the immune system can have biological effects on the central nervous system that increase the risk of depression.

 Therapy for Chronic Illness

 Psychologists, especially health psychologists, can help people cope with chronic illness.
-As Vrinda explains, “In therapy, I try to create a space where people feel understood and not judged.
-Together, we explore ways to listen to their bodies instead of fighting against them.
-That might mean learning pacing strategies, practicing mindfulness to ease stress and pain, or building self-compassion so they can let go of guilt when they need rest.
-We also talk about how to advocate for themselves with medical providers or in relationships, which can be empowering.
-Each person’s journey is unique, so the strategies we use are tailored to what fits their life and values.”
+In therapy, these psychologists can create a space where people feel understood.
+Clients may benefit from learning pacing strategies, practicing mindfulness to ease stress and pain, or building self-compassion so they can let go of guilt when they need rest.
+They may also learn how to advocate for themselves with medical providers or in relationships, which can be empowering.

 Here are a few ways working with a psychologist can help people cope with chronic illness.